intel/libvpl/INSTALL.md

 <vpl-install-location>\etc\vpl\vars.bat
 ```

-### Link to oneVPL with CMake
+### Link to Intel® VPL with CMake

 Add the following code to your CMakeLists, assuming TARGET is defined as the
-component that wants to use oneVPL:
+component that wants to use Intel® VPL:

 ```
 if(WIN32 AND CMAKE_SIZEOF_VOID_P EQUAL 4)